rdsea/bigdataincidentanalytics/REASONING.md

   return msg;
   ```

-  We define a Prometheus metrics of type `Counter` (i.e. value, that is positive and strongly monotonic) with the name `mqtt_received_data_packets_total`.
+  We define a Prometheus metric of type `Counter` (i.e. value, that is positive and strongly monotonic) with the name `mqtt_received_data_packets_total`.
 Every time the flow reaches this node, we retrieve the current counter object from the execution context (or create a new one if it doesn't exist) and increment its value.
 The underlying library takes care of exposing this metric to Prometheus.

 * **Alert configuration**: now that we have the metrics in Prometheus, is is also required to alert on the situation where Node-RED doesn't receive sensor data.
-One way to create a Signal on this is to monitor the increase of the counter over time.
+One way to create a Signal on this is to monitor the increase of the counter value over time.
 If the value of the counter doesn't change for a specific amount of time, then this means that there hasn't been any processed sensor record.
 In Prometheus, we need to define this alert in YAML format.
 The following is an excerpt from [nodered.yml](monitoring/prometheus/rules/nodered.yml):

   ```yaml
   - alert: NotReceivingSensorData